 Ever heard the beautiful sound of the Tibetan singing bowls?
 It’s out of this world.
 While most gentle alarm clock apps have nature sounds to offer, Progressive Alarm Clock will play the Tibetan singing bowls music that will slowly increase in both volume and frequency.

 There are five different patterns to choose from, each with its own schedule and frequency.
 There are more ways to explore this unique experience in the app with overtones.

 The app has a backup feature where it will play a loud and shrill sound, you know when you fail to wake up gently.
 Other than that the app is simple and doesn’t have much to offer.
 Regular features like snooze and dock mode are available.

 The app is ad-free and will cost just $0.99 in the App Store.

 Alarm clocks have long been part of our lives.
 I still have the classic table alarm clock with the round dial.
 Rising early in the morning can really help you stay more productive and get more stuff done.
-Plus, it's good for health.
+Plus, it's good for your health.

-Next up: Do you have Philips Hue lights installed?
+Do you have Philips Hue lights installed?
 Below is a simple guide to automatically turn them on when you wake up.